sarathorhalls/HBV501G-T18/README.md

 ## First time setup

-make a copy of, and remove the .example part from docker-compose.yml.example and src/main/resources/application.properties.example. add a mathcing password for postgres to both files.
+Make a copy of, and remove the .example part from docker-compose.yml.example and src/main/resources/application.properties.example.

+Add a matching password for postgres to both files.

 Install [Docker and Docker Compose](https://docs.docker.com/get-docker/).